wp-sms/wp-sms/readme.txt

 * If you have installed the Pro Pack (wp-sms-pro), please make sure that's updated to v3.3.*

 == Changelog ==
-= dev-master - **.05.2022 =
+= v5.7.4 - **.05.2022 =
+* New: A new feature to make the mobile number optional in WooCommerce checkout
+* New: Gateway: Hostpinnacle from Kenya
+* New: Gateway: Tubelight Communications from India
-* Update: Add the possibility to translate the strings in the settings with WPML by custom wpml-config.xml file
+* New: Add the possibility to translate the strings in the settings with WPML by custom wpml-config.xml file
+* Improvement: The Post SMS notification box when the force send is enabled
+* Improvement: Tweak in admin styles and CSS
+* Improvement: Supported DLT for GatewayHub
+* Bugfix: Keep the mobile number field after updating the profile
+* Bugfix: Showing display spinner when styles are not loaded

 = v5.7.3.1 - 07.05.2022 =
 * Bugfix: An issue in settings page has been fixed